front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 ---
 id: expose-content
 title: Expose Prismic Content
+description: The Prismic Front-Commerce module provides a loader and the infrastructure to expose Prismic based Content in Front-Commerce's GraphQL API.
+This guide explains how to use it.
 ---

-The Prismic Front-Commerce module provides a loader and the infrastructure to expose Prismic based Content in Front-Commerce's GraphQL API.
+Exposing Prismic content in an existing Front-Commerce application GraphQL schema is one of the main use case Prismic projects.
+We tried to keep the API easy to understand and require as few code as possible (while keeping it maintainable and expressive).

 ## Prerequisites